chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 url="https://github.com/EvanLi/Github-Ranking/blob/master/Top100/Top-100-stars.md" %}

 (For the record: Armin is [a
 friend](https://x.com/mitsuhiko/status/1836413328702202276).
-He and I first discussed agentic coding at Sentry HQ back in October, 2022, when I prototyped [Robb Oat](https://archive.ph/XUhTn).
+He and I first discussed agentic coding at Sentry HQ back in October, 2022, when I prototyped [Robb Oat](https://archive.ph/XUhTn) and he was already talking about giving AI agents full shell access.
 I haven't met Mario or Peter.)

 I watched all this from the sidelines because I was busy [making a documentary](https://www.youtube.com/watch?v=tOn-L3tGKw0).
 Since releasing that